 Perhaps unexpectedly, this ‘boring’ pace is part of what makes poker a beautiful game for startup founders — it gives everyone at the table plenty of opportunity to get to know each other.
 What happens during all that boring time is what makes poker the ultimate “un-networking” activity.

 When I say “un-networking”, I’m not just trying to be clever.
 The truth is that traditional networking is in most instances a massive waste of time for a serious, venture scale founder.
 Starting and growing a venture scale company is hard… very, very hard.
-There is literally not enough hours in a day to do everything that a founder need to take care of.
+There is literally not enough hours in a day to do everything that a founders need to take care of.
 Spending an evening searching for a valuable conversation while dodging service providers in a noisy, crowded room has a negative expected value for a founder.
 For sure.

 But surely a founder needs to build her network, right?
 Certainly.
 In difficult and risky business of building a company, success will likely require that founders find help from others — advice, insight, introductions, investment, partnerships, etc. Help of this kind is critically valuable.